The Man from Toronto (1933 film)

 The Man from Toronto is a 1933 British romantic comedy film directed by Sinclair Hill and starring Jessie Matthews, Ian Hunter and Frederick Kerr.
-After an inheritance is left to them if they marry, an Englishwoman and a Canadian must meet for the first time to investigate the other - with comedic results.
-Matthews was considered a rising film star at the time of the production, and she quickly became one of Gainsborough Pictures' leading names.
+It was written by W.P.
+Lipscomb based on the 1919 play of the same title by Douglas Murray.
+After an inheritance is left to them if they marry, an Englishwoman and a Canadian must meet for the first time to investigate the other – with comedic results.

+The film was re-released in 1945.

 Plot

-Lawyer Bunston (Frederick Kerr) informs Englishwoman Leslie Farrar (Jessie Matthews), his niece by marriage, that she will inherit a quarter of a million if she marries Canadian Fergus Wimbush.
-The trouble is they have never met.
+Lawyer Bunston informs Englishwoman Leslie Farrar, his niece by marriage, that she will inherit a quarter of a million if she marries Canadian Fergus Wimbush.
+The trouble is, they have never met.
 Leslie is furious, certain that the deceased made the will to get back at her for not marrying him by pressuring her to wed his nephew.
-When Leslie refuses to comply with the condition, Bunston lets Mrs. Hubbard's cottage for Leslie, as she must cut down on her expenses.
+When Leslie refuses to comply with the condition, Bunston lets Mrs. Hubbard's cottage to Leslie, as she must cut down on her expenses.
 When the man from Toronto comes to England, Leslie poses as a parlour maid in order to better make his acquaintance, and the two fall in love anyway.
 When he finally discovers her real identity, he is furious and refuses to marry her, but she persuades him to change his mind.